 Founder of Ananda

-Fulfillment of Yogananda’s dream of spiritual communities
+Fulfillment of Yogananda’s Dream of Spiritual Communities

+“This day marks the birth of a new era.
+My spoken words are registered in the ether, in the Spirit of God, and they shall move the West.
 “We must go on — not only those who are here, but thousands of youths must go North, South, East, and West to cover the earth with little colonies, demonstrating that simplicity of living plus high thinking leads to the greatest happiness!”

 —Paramhansa Yogananda, Beverly Hills, California, July 1949